Get Tech Tips

 #1 – The Trades Don't Always Need to be a Full Contact Sport

-That would be like asking a running back to carry the ball in the NFL or a pitcher still throwing it 96 MPH when they’re 60.
-There are aspects of our trade that are very physically demanding, there are segments that are minimally demanding and then there are roles that will allow you to sit in front of a screen and talk on a phone most of the time.
+That would be like asking a running back to carry the ball in the NFL or a pitcher still throwing a 96 MPH fastball when they're 60.
+There are aspects of our trade that are very physically demanding, there are segments that are minimally demanding, and then there are roles that will allow you to sit in front of a screen and talk on a phone most of the time.

-Which of us as little kids dreamed of a future where we would sit behind a desk answering emails and attending meetings all day?
+Which one of us, as a kid, dreamed of a future where we would sit behind a desk answering emails and attending meetings all day?

-The real problem isn’t turning a wrench, the issue is that we are afraid that the trade will use up our bodies and then leave us hanging when we can no longer throw the ball 96 MPH.
+The real problem isn't turning a wrench; the issue is that we are afraid that the trade will use up our bodies and then leave us hanging when we can no longer throw that 96 MPH fastball.

-Here’s the truth, nobody who continues to invest in their mind and personal growth will be left hanging by this trade moving forward.
+Here's the truth: nobody who continues to invest in their mind and personal growth will be left hanging by this trade moving forward.
 There is just too much to do and too few people to do it.
-Getting left behind will happen due to lack of development and preparation not because of something intrinsic to the trade.
+Getting left behind will happen due to a lack of development and preparation, not because of something intrinsic to the trade.

 We have never needed the minds of those who have been around the business for 30+ years more than we do today.
-There just needs to be a shift in thinking from working our whole careers with the exact same focus to shifting from mostly physical to mostly mental work as we mature, I call this shifting from blue-collar to new-collar.
-This shift from physical to mostly mental takes time and intentionality but it’s critical to the future of the trade.
+There just needs to be a shift in thinking from working our whole careers with the exact same focus to shifting from mostly physical to mostly mental work as we mature.
+I call this shifting from blue-collar to new-collar.
+Making a shift from physical contributions to mostly mental contributions takes time and intentionality, but it's critical to the future of the trade.

-If we begin to phase more experienced people into training and supervision earlier it will keep more people in the trade and help improve the next crop, but there is a catch… The grouchy, inflexible, ego-driven, foul-mouthed tech won’t fit into these roles and will be left behind because they cannot be trusted to supervise and train.
+If we begin to phase more experienced people into training and supervision earlier, it will keep more people in the trade and help improve the next crop, but there is a catch.
+The grouchy, inflexible, ego-driven, foul-mouthed tech won't fit into these roles and will be left behind because they cannot be trusted to supervise and train properly.